kuzzleio/kuzzle/doc/1/plugins/plugin-context/customize-errors/index.md

 When creating a Kuzzle plugin, custom [API errors](https://docs.kuzzle.io/core/1/api/essentials/errors/) can be defined and thrown, using the `errorsManager`.

-Custom errors have to be written in the [manifest.json](https://docs.kuzzle.io/core/1/plugins/guides/manual-setup/prerequisites/#manifest-json), in an `errors` field.
+Custom errors have to be specified in the [manifest.json](https://docs.kuzzle.io/core/1/plugins/guides/manual-setup/prerequisites/#manifest-json), in an `errors` field.

 Example:
 ```